 Whilst you may think that buying an individual hook would be a more cost effective way of getting started, actually the best value for money is in the cheap but effective sets.

 My first set of crochet hooks was a multi-sized multi-colored set of aluminium crochet hooks like this one for under a fiver.

 If you know which crochet pattern you want to have a go with, then careful check the notes to make sure you are ordering an appropriate weight and type of yarn.

 The most common yarn for beginner crochet patterns is DK yarn.
-If you haven’t set on a pattern yet but want to get your kit ordered, then pick a couple of different colours of this weight and you won’t find it too hard to get a pattern to suit.
+If you haven’t set on a pattern yet but want to get your kit ordered, then pick a couple of different colors of this weight and you won’t find it too hard to get a pattern to suit.